|Country:||United States of America (USA)|

 Purchase Ahtanum Hops

-Ahtanum hops are available to be purchased from multiple suppliers.
+Ahtanum hops are available to be purchased at multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

-Origin of Ahtanum Hops
+Origin and Geneology of the Ahtanum Hop

 Ahtanum was bred by Yakima Chief Ranches.
 Lineage is unknown except for the fact that it was open pollinated.
 It was released by YCR in 1997.